dmancilla85/laslo/README.md

 It implements RNAfold to predict the structure of the sequence, and UShuffle to generate random sequences with conservation of the k-nucleotide frequency.

 # Requirements
-JAVA 8 - Last update.
+JAVA Runtime 8 - Latest update. https://www.java.com/en/download/
-Is recommended to have a multi-core CPU.
+It's recommended to have a multicore processor.

 # Instructions